 During its short Halloween season, Burnaby Village is full of Halloween decorations.
 Most of the buildings are closed, but inside all the windows are spooky sights to see.

-In 2023, Burnaby Village’s Legends, Tales and Other Stories attraction was where you could find all sorts of visual displays based on famous storybooks.
-You could expect to see scenes from Snow White, The Monkey King, How the Raven Stole the Moon, and other cultural stories.
+In 2024, Burnaby Village’s Legends, Tales and Other Stories attraction is where you could find all sorts of visual displays based on famous storybooks.
+You can expect to see scenes from Alice in Wonderland, The Monkey King, Sleeping Beauty, and other cultural stories.

-This past year’s Halloween event also featured performances by the Vancouver Circus School, along with several bandstand parties for all to enjoy.
-Costumes were encouraged.
+This year’s Halloween event also features performances by the Vancouver Circus School, along with several bandstand parties for all to enjoy.
+Costumes are encouraged.

 In previous years, there were also trick-or-treating candies for children and free carousel rides for everyone.
 However, things have been different since COVID-19.
 Carousel rides were unavailable in 2023.
-Trick-or-treating may or may not have happened this past year.
-Exact details were to be confirmed.
+Trick-or-treating may or may not happen this year either.
+Exact details are to be confirmed.

 Haunted Village Tips & Advice